nodejs/node-chakracore/TTD-README.md

 ![Running node with --record flag and two trace output events.](doc/ttd_assets/TraceSnap.png)

 Once written to disk these trace directories can be used locally or copied to another machine for later analysis and debugging.
-To reproduce the execution trace in `dir` with a debugger simply invoke node using `--no-lazy --debug-brk=port --replay-debug=dir` and attach the debugger.

-The animation below shows us launching the trace execution on the command line and attaching the debugger.
+The animation below shows us launching the `TraceDebug` configuration in the VSCode  debugger with the trace directory argument set to the `emitOnSigInt` trace (written after seeing the file not found error).
-When the trace hits the point where it emitted the `emitOnLogWarn` trace it will break into the debugger allowing us to inspect local variables, the call stack and, set a breakpoint where the callback that received the I/O error was registered.
+When the trace hits the point where it raised and triggered for the error message write it will break into the debugger allowing us to inspect local variables, the call stack and, set a breakpoint where the callback that received the I/O error was registered.
 Then we reverse-execute back-in-time to this callback registration and can inspect local variables as well as the full call stack as they existed then.